SAUSy-Lab/toronto-urban-form/README.md

 pop2016, 2016 population density (from census)
 emp2016, 2016 employment density (from census)
-business2016, 2016 business density (from Canadian business registry) int3way, number of 3-way intersections (from OSM) int4way, number of 4-way or more intersections (from OSM) transit_n_per_hour, number of transit trips per hour which serve bus stops in the area (from various GTFS) walk_edge_length, total length of the walking network (from OSM)
+business2016, 2016 business density (from Canadian business registry) int3way, number of 3-way intersections (from OSM, December 2018) int4way, number of 4-way or more intersections (from OSM, December 2018) transit_n_per_hour, number of transit trips per hour which serve bus stops in the area (from various GTFS, December 2018) walk_edge_length, total length of the walking network (from OSM, December 2018)
 ```

 Population Density